Introduction to the method of multiple scales: The multiple scale method for weakly nonlinear PDEs.

 Here we assume that the terms

 are \textit{not} solutions to the homogenous equation

 For this to be true we must have

 and this is in fact true for all $k$.
 This is however not generally true for dispersive wave equations.
 Whether it is true or not will depend on the exact form of the dispersion relation for the system of interest.
-In optics, equality in (\ref{Eq5.12.1}), is called \textit{phase matching} and is of outmost importance.
+In the theory of interacting waves, equality in (\ref{Eq5.12.1}), is called \textit{phase matching}, and is of outmost importance.

 The equation for $h_{1}$ now simplify into

 According to the rules of the game we need a special solution to this equation.
 It is easy to verify that

 is such a special solution.
 Inserting (\ref{Eq5.9}) and (\ref{Eq5.14}) into (\ref{Eq5.8}), we get